 This is part of our ongoing series called The Local View – travel writers on their home towns.
 We often overlook the places closest to us, but here travel writers share their local pride.
 This article on Dongguan expat life in China comes from Agness Walewinder.

-My first proper travel experience started in August 2011 when I set off for a year adventure to Huayuan, China – a very small town hidden in Hunan Province.
+My first proper travel experience started when I set off for a year adventure to Huayuan, China – a very small town hidden in Hunan Province.
 As I had an unforgettable travel and teaching experience there, I decided to extend my stay in China for another 2 years.
-This time, I moved to Da Lang, Dongguan where I’m currently enjoying myself every single day teaching, travelling and living like a local girl.
+This time, I moved to Da Lang, Dongguan where I’m currently enjoying myself every single day teaching, traveling and living like a local girl.

 About Dongguan, China